 - R-PCI resulted in a highly significant reduction P=0.015 in physician radiation exposure

-Conclusion: This trial demonstrated a significant reduction in the physician's radiation exposure with R-PCI and showed that with the use of R-PCI there is no increase, and this study showed a decrease in radiation exposure for the cath lab technicians.
+Conclusion: This trial demonstrated a significant reduction in the physician's radiation exposure with R-PCI and showed that with the use of R-PCI there is no increase, and this study showed a decrease in cath lab radiation exposure for the lab technicians.

 Dr. Campbell presenting his data during the abstract poster sessions at SCAI